akeneo/onboarder-helpcenter/content/md/supplier-onboarder/use-the-product-grid.md

 Click `Clear` top of the screen to remove all current grid's attributes, or use the "trash" icon to remove a specific attribute from the grid.
 You need to have at least one attribute as a column.

-Click `Apply` to save your changes.
+Click on `Apply` to save your changes.
 Your customized grid will be displayed.

 ## Sort values within the grid